vyants/yii2-daemon/README.md

 Daemons system for Yii2
 =======================
-Extansion provides functionality for symle daemons creation and control
+Extension provides functionality for simple daemons creation and control

 Installation
 ------------